 It is likely that an institution will provide a range of capstone experience types for their students.
-It is a requirement for accreditation that all capstone experiences offered to students meet the accreditation criteria.
+It is a requirement for Accreditation that all capstone experiences offered to students meet the Accreditation criteria.
 This ensures that all students can demonstrate the threshold levels for the learning outcomes associated with the capstone experience.
 The process for the allocation of capstone experiences should be clearly stated, matching the career aspirations of the students and their ability.
-Where a choice of capstone experience type is available, this process should ideally ensure that all students who wish to undertake a laboratory or field-based capstone experience should be available for each student.
-This position can be achieved by an institution by ensuring that the range of capstone experiences offered have equal status, and are equally relevant to the students and the programme
+Where a choice of capstone experience type is available, this process should ideally ensure that all students who wish to undertake a laboratory or field-based capstone experience should be able to do so, with no discrimination based on previous achievements: all capstone experiences should be available for each student.
+This position can be achieved by an institution by ensuring that the range of capstone experiences offered have equal status, and are equally relevant to the students and the programme.

-Annex 2 - Technical skills table
+Annex 2 (For Route Two and Three) - Technical skills table